-The Max Planck Fellowship Group on the Proceduralization of International Law conducts three interrelated research projects:
+The Max Planck Fellowship Group on the Proceduralisation of International Law conducted three interrelated research projects:

 As a general matter, procedural duties might not only serve but even substitute substantive principles (such as the centrality of the human person; the importance of free trade; the appropriateness of democratic governance of states, and so on) whose universal acceptance (on a global scale) is unclear.

 The problem of a lacking or only thin or vague global consensus on certain material principles is at the core of the work on global constitutionalism and on the rise or decline of the international rule of law.
 It may well be that the emergence of a more “formal” or “thin” constitutionalism, and a more “formal” or “thin” version of the international rule of law is a predominant trend in the evolution of international law of our times.